smoelius/maintenance-burden/README.md

 So, for example, if a file has only ever had lines added (never deleted), it will have a maintenance burden of 0.

-The following is the output currently produced by running `maintenance-burden` on its own repository:
+Running `maintenance-burden` on its own repository produces the following output:

 <!-- maintenance-burden-start -->